tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/024_sample_front_end_code_walkthrough/README.md

 };
 ```

-It simply send an axios post to `/say-hello` with the following JSON content:
+It simply sends an axios post to `/say-hello` with the following JSON content:

 ```
 {